Media & News Updates

 May 2017 - Research conducted by King's College London identifies a genetic variant for Anorexia Nervosa.
 This supports ABC's view that eating disorders are caused by the complex interplay of biological, social and psychological factors.
 Please click here to read the full article.

 We are passionate about raising awareness of eating disorders and highlighting the complexities of these multi-faceted illnesses.
-For this reason, we actively work with the Media to produce journalism that accurately and responsibly reports on the subject of eating disorders and related self-harm.
+For this reason, we actively work with the media to create journalism that accurately and responsibly reports on the subject of eating disorders and their impact.

 How to get in contact with ABC regarding a media enquiry